- A

 This is correct because the goal is to improve authentication strength rather than rely only on a weak single factor.

-Replace SSH with Telnet so credentials are easier to troubleshoot
+Replace SSH with Telnet to simplify troubleshooting

 This is wrong because Telnet weakens management security by sending traffic in clear text.